-- 1) Report of the study that addresses the issues raised in the audit report. - 2) Updated TB Rule Reference. - 3) Rule changes and/or clarifications, as considered necessary.

-IACS has made appropriate changes to the CSR for BC & OT, which has an effective date of 1 July 2018 and updated the relevant Technical Background.
-An IACS report regarding the observation has been drafted and includes a summary of the above-mentioned rule change.
+- 1) Report of the study that addresses the issues raised in the audit report. - 2) Updated TB Rule Reference. - 3) Rule changes and/or clarifications, as considered necessary. - IACS made appropriate changes to the CSR for BC & OT, which has an effective date of 1 July 2018.